 Seamless D&B Blast Hole

-Our IoT sensors and edge computing devices are what we call the “senses” of DataCloud’s technology.
-The device is easily installed on production drills to make multiple independent vibration measurements of the rock.
+Our IoT sensors and edge computing devices are the "ears" and "eyes" of DataCloud’s technology.
+These devices are easily installed on production drills to make multiple independent vibration measurements of the rock.
 Vibration signatures in the drill steel are acquired via IoT devices and wirelessly transmitted to an edge device in the cab.
 Initial processing is performed on the edge device prior to compressing the IoT data and streaming it to the cloud via cellular or WiFi networks in real-time.

 Geostatistical Algorithms and Machine Learning